WhatsApp/erlfmt/README.md

 formatting the code, it frees your team up to focus on what the code does, instead of what it looks like.

+erlfmt is feature complete and now is a final opportunity, before the release of version 1.0.0, to influence formatting decisions.

 ## Before

 Remember reading code before erlfmt and having arguments with co workers :(